Essential Grooming Tools for Medium and Long-Coated Dogs

 We also recommend to have a Fine-Tooth Comb too.
 This is to be used on the fur which is shorter (such as legs, feet, around the face etc) and it can also be of great assistance when de-matting.

 If you have a larger breed with a long coat (such as a Keeshond, Rough Collie, Samoyed, etc), we would strongly recommend adding a Spinning Tooth Rake too.
 This rake is sourced from the USA and we have found it to be an incredible help to get through those thicker coats.
-Even though the teeth are of a similar width to the Regular Tooth Comb, the teeth are much more blunt, than those of the Regular Tooth Comb, and for this reason, we actually recommend to have both combs.
+Even though the teeth are of a similar width to the Regular Tooth Comb, the teeth are much more blunt than those of the Regular Tooth Comb, and for this reason, we actually recommend to have both combs.

 If budget does not permit for the Spinning Tooth Rake, a cheaper alternative would be the Extra Wide Wooden Handle Comb.
 This is just as effective as the rake, but the handle is quite different and may not be suited to those with wrist issues.